rutuja231996/test_github/README.md

 # test_github
-this is to taste the github and local repository
+this is to test the github and local repository